jshannon75/geog4300/Labs/Lab 1_ Descriptive stats/Lab1_Loading_data_and_basic_stats.md

 -   *Create a line chart showing the median value of tmin for each region over all 10 years.*
 -   *Create a faceted density plot like the one above showing the distribution of median minimum temperatures for all regions.*

-Donât worry about things like column names or customization for nowâthese will be addressed in lab 2.
+Don’t worry about things like column names or customization for now—these will be addressed in lab 2.

 ***Question 6 (5 points):** Each of the three graphics you created above tells a particular story about the data.
 Summarize what you think we learn about regional differences or trends from each graphic.
 Concentrate on the "headlines" from each one, using details to illustrate your points and also noting exceptions to the trend.
 Which do you think tells the most compelling story?*